timescale/docs/timescaledb/quick-start/golang.md

 ### Step 0: Generate sample time-series data to insert

-For simplicity's sake, we’ll use PostgreSQL to generate some sample time-series data in order to insert into the `sensor_data` hypertable.
+For simplicity's sake, we'll use PostgreSQL to generate some sample time-series data in order to insert into the `sensor_data` hypertable.
 To do this, we define the SQL statement to generate the data, called `queryDataGeneration`.
 Then we use the `.Query()` function to execute the statement and return our sample data.

 Then we store the data returned by our query in `results`, a slice of structs, which we will then use as a source to insert data into our hypertable.

 ```go